Juvenile Dependency

 Any risk of harm or neglect may be the basis for juvenile dependency.
 Common reasons include:

-• Inability of parents to provide food, shelter, clothing, medical care, and other basic human needs
+- The inability of parents to provide food, shelter, clothing, medical care, and other basic human needs.

 What Happens at a Dependency Hearing?

-As a parent, you will receive notice of the dependency hearing after their child is taken into custody.
-You have the right to appear at the hearing and be represented by an attorney.
+As a parent, you will receive notice of the dependency hearing after your child is taken into custody.
+You have the right to appear at the court proceedings and be represented by an attorney.
 Your family law attorney can present supporting evidence and question witnesses.
 In most dependency cases, if you cannot afford an attorney, you will have a lawyer appointed to represent you at no charge.

 In Georgia, dependency cases include two stages.
 First, the judge determines whether there is probable cause to believe the child is being abused or neglected in a “preliminary protective hearing.”
-If they find probable cause, the case moves on to a “dependency hearing.”
-There, the judge must decide whether there is clear and convincing evidence that the child’s parent or legal guardian is no longer able to care for them.
+If they find probable cause, the case moves to a “dependency hearing.”
+There, the judge must decide whether there is clear and convincing evidence that the child’s parent or legal guardian can no longer care for them.
+Child protective services may testify.

 The judge will then make a ruling to determine whether:

-Some states have courts dedicated to juvenile dependency cases.
-For example, California has its own dependency court.
-Judges in these courts may have different responsibilities than in other types of cases.
-In Oregon, juvenile court judges rely on their own judgment of a juvenile’s case plan as well as the arguments made by DHS or lawyers involved.
+Some states have juvenile dependency courts dedicated to juvenile dependency cases.
+For example, California has its dependency court.
+Judges in these courts may have different responsibilities than in other cases.
+In Oregon, juvenile court judges rely on their judgment of a juvenile’s case plan and the arguments made by DHS or lawyers involved.
 They often engage directly with parents and children to determine what is in the child’s best interest.

 After Your Child Is Removed From the Home